so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

-# Reflections on Amazon's codebase
+# Dependency Management, and Reflections on Amazon's codebase

-This is not about Amazon, or my reasons for departure, but simply some reflections after working on a massive polyglot enterprise codebase that I'd really like to share.
+This is not primarily about Amazon, or my reasons for departure.
+Departing has given me a reason to do some reflections after working on a massive polyglot enterprise codebase that I'd really like to share.

 In 2020 I joined a fledgling area of Amazon that was later called "Code Foundations."
 (There were many name changes of organizations and teams during